eloisezeng/eyesaver_website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-How to install EyeSaver: For Non-technical People
+How to use EyeSaver: For Non-technical People
 ---------------
+## Installation
 ### Prerequisites
 Install Node.js <br> Install Git <br> Install Python <br>
 ### Mac OS